dennisinteractive/drupal_console_commands/Extending-drupal-console.md

 It has a mechanism similar to what we currently do with custom commands (above), where you basically list the classes in *~/.console/chain.yml* and the commands became available as normal commands.

-This is a temporary solution until the work to register commands as services is finished.
+This was a temporary solution until the work to register commands as services is finished.

 File: *~/console/chain.yml*
 ```javascript